 Colorado

-Thanks to some new legislation, as of January 1, 2023.
-Colorado fertility insurance now offers eligibility for three egg retrievals with unlimited embryo transfers covered.
+As of January 1, 2023, Colorado fertility insurance now offers eligibility for three egg retrievals with unlimited embryo transfers covered.
 This is true provided that your insurance coverage is from a large group of 100 or more people.

 Those with individual or small group plans will unfortunately not have access to this coverage.
 Also, religious organizations, even large ones, are not required to provide fertility coverage.